Happy Independence Day! 20% OFF SITEWIDE FOR A LIMITED TIME!

 Minor Burns (First-Degree Burns)

-First-degree burns affect the outer layer of the skin, causing redness, mild swelling, and discomfort.
+First-degree burns affect only the outermost layer of skin (epidermis).
+These burns usually result in redness, slight swelling, and mild pain.

 Immediate Response:

-• Clean and Protect: Wash the burn with mild soap and water, then apply a sterile bandage to protect it.
+• Clean and Protect: Gently wash the area with mild soap and lukewarm water to remove debris.
+Pat dry with a clean towel, then apply a apply a sterile bandage to protect it.

 Pain Relief: Over-the-counter pain relievers like ibuprofen or acetaminophen can reduce pain and inflammation.